10 Most-Tracked Google Analytics Metrics : Experts’ Survey - II

 "I try to look at various metrics to make the right decisions; for example, analyzing the effectiveness of a display or video ad, you have to look not only at the click-through conversions but also the view-through conversions and analyze user behavior and the number of interactions with your product."

-Because of the fierce online competition, you need to maintain an effective business strategy with the help of top digital marketing companies.
-And by tracking important metrics that cover all business aspects with Google Analytics, you can monitor the effectiveness of your online marketing strategies, user experience, device functionality, and onsite content.
-When you identify any issues that the site might have, implement the solutions immediately, and ultimately increase the conversions.
+To survive the fierce online competition, you need to have an effective digital marketing strategy.
+By tracking essential metrics that cover all business aspects with Google Analytics, you can monitor the effectiveness of your online marketing strategies, user experience, device functionality, and onsite content.
 Learn to analyze informative Google Analytics graphs and make a breakthrough in the competitive digital marketplace!
+When you identify any issues, the site might have, implement the solutions immediately and ultimately increase the conversions.

 You could definitely see your skills in the article you write.
 The arena hopes for more passionate writers like you who are not afraid to mention how they believe.
 Always go after your heart.